Deftsalt-debug/pwn.college_Krishnendu/Linux_Lumarium/Tmuxing/tmux_switch.md

 ```

 ## Incorrect tangents I went on
-Here I had accedentally created a new instance of tmux instead of reattaching into the chellenge's window, thus having to pass 'a' as the argument to tmux so as to reattach to the window.
+Here I had accedentally created a new instance of tmux instead of reattaching into the challenge's window, thus having to pass 'a' as the argument to tmux so as to reattach to the window.

 ## What I learned
 Tmux allows for a few commands similar in vein to screen but obviously now with a different command prefix(ctrl-b).
-We attach a key character with the command prefix to allow for numerous processes in tmux such as creating windows(c), switching between the(0-9), picking a window(w) or sikmming past the next and previous windows(n, p).
+We attach a key character with the command prefix to allow for numerous processes in tmux such as creating windows(c), switching between them(0-9), picking a window(w) or sikmming past the next and previous windows(n, p).

 ## References
 None.